Simponic/JobFindr/docs/Testing.md

 ### Other Bugs Encountered
+Any bugs we encounter will be put in as an issue on github where we will be able to talk about them and assign someone to fix them.

 There seems to be some rounding errors for our money.
 We believe this is due to our money being stored in a FloatField, so we will change it to a decimal field and preform regression testing to make sure that everything still works correctly.